Skip to content

 The cooker works by increasing the temperature of boiling water from 212°F (100°C), which is the maximum boiling point of water, to 250°F (121°C), thus reducing the cooking time.

-Once the cooker has reached the maximum pressure, it indicates on a scale situated on the lid.
-The pressure then infuses the hot steam in the food.
+Once the cooker reaches maximum pressure, it indicates on a scale on the lid.
+The pressure then infuses the hot steam into the food.

 The higher the pressure, the shorter the cooking time a pressure cooker will use.
 The only way to change the boiling water’s temperature as it changes to steam is by trapping the steam in a tightly sealed space.